-This unit may be equipped with hydraulic leveling jacks.
-There are two different models available as an option.
-One option is the manual joystick control.
-The other option has a touch control.
-The jacks work in pairs: front, right side, left side, and rear.
-Before extending, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
-The parking brake needs to be set and the tires blocked securely.
+This unit is equipped with hydraulic leveling jacks with automatic control.
+These jacks can be operated by the fully automatic method or the manual method.
+In either case, the jacks work in pairs: front, right side, left side, and rear.
+Before extending, using either method, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
+The park brake needs to be set, either manually or automatically.